-Idon't support

-Don't know / no opinion / not relevant
+- I don't support - Don't know / no opinion / not relevant

-Please explain your reasoning for proposal 17 a) and provide supporting arguments/evidence, in particular in terms of savings/reduction in costs, or in terms of additional costs, that any change of the currently applicable rules may induce:
+Please explain your reasoning for proposal 17 a) and provide supporting arguments /evidence, in particular in terms of savings/reduction in costs, or in terms of additional costs, that any change of the currently applicable rules may induce:

-Definitely, the current situation, where the deadline for obligated persons and for companies themselves is the same, creates a lot of problems with meeting this obligation.
-Three working days seems appropriate deadline, but it should be calculated as of the moment, the notification has been received by the issuer.
-If not, than the deadline for issuers should be extended to e.g. 6 working days, leaving the deadline for required persons unchanged.
+Definitely, the current situation, where the deadline for obliged persons and for companies themselves is the same, creates a lot of problems with meeting this obligation.
+Three working days seems appropriate deadline, but it should be calculated in different way, giving to issuer appropriate time for reaction.
+There could be introduced shorter deadline for reporting by obliged persons to 2 days, while the deadline to notify by issuer would be left as it is (3 days).
+Alternatively, the deadline for reporting by obliged persons could be left unchanged (3 days), but the deadline for issuers should be extended to e.g. 4 working days, allowing appropriate time for issuers to report the transaction to the market.